God is dead: Nietzsche

 Lastly, "The Meaning of our Cheerfulness" section of The Gay Science discusses what "God is dead" means ("that the belief in the Christian God has become unworthy of belief"), and the consequences of this fact.

-In Thus Spoke Zarathustra, at the end of the section 2 of Zarathustra's prologue, after beginning his allegorical journey, Zarathustra encounters an aged ascetic who expresses misanthropy and love of God (a "saint").
+In Thus Spoke Zarathustra, at the end of section 2 of Zarathustra's prologue, after beginning his allegorical journey, Zarathustra encounters an aged ascetic who expresses misanthropy and love of God (a "saint").
 Nietzsche writes:

 What is more, Zarathustra later not only refers to the death of God but states: "Dead are all the Gods."
-It is not just one morality that has died, but all of them, to be replaced by the life of the Übermensch, the superman:
+It is not just one morality that has died, but all of them, to be replaced by the life of the Übermensch, the overman:

 Explanations

 Nietzsche recognized the crisis that this "Death of God" represented for existing moral assumptions in Europe as they existed within the context of traditional Christian belief.
 "When one gives up the Christian faith, one pulls the right to Christian morality out from under one's feet.
 This morality is by no means self-evident [...]
 By breaking one main concept out of Christianity, the faith in God, one breaks the whole: nothing necessary remains in one's hands."